The silver market appears to be setting up for a big move.

 After spending this spring stair-stepping lower in a narrowing range, silver prices have formed a falling wedge pattern.
 That pattern usually resolves in a powerful directional breakout.
 The good news for bulls is that falling wedges usually break out to the upside.

-Commercial hedgers and bullion banks (i.e., “smart money”) in the silver futures market have significantly trimmed their short positions over the past couple weeks – a bullish development.
+Commercial hedgers and bullion banks (i.e., “smart money”) in the silver futures market have significantly trimmed their short positions over the past couple of weeks – a bullish development.
 While their net positioning isn’t yet at an extreme, it is more favorable than not for a price rally to commence in the near future.

 Of course, neither futures traders nor chart patterns are 100% reliable.
 Nor do they have any particular implications for where prices may be headed years from now.